 - Connect one end of the speaker cable to the soundbar and the other to the receiver’s center channel.
 If the soundbar has a single channel, this is the case.

-- If the soundbar is multi-channeled (often three channels: front, left, center, and right), connect it with three different speaker cables.
+- If the soundbar is multi-channeled (often four channels: front, left, center, and right), connect it with three different speaker cables.
 Each cable connects to a different channel.

 - Connect your television to the receiver.